What is Localization? All you Need to Know

 What is a Translation Management System?

-A Translation Management System is a platform that you can use to localize your content and product easier and faster, while also cutting down on costs.
+A Translation Management System is a platform that you can use to localize your content and product more easily and quickly while also cutting down on costs.

-The process is so much simpler that we can describe it in 3 steps:
+The process is so simple that we can describe it in 3 steps:

 1. Upload your content